backlundtransform/CSharpNumerics/README.md

 ### Fast Fourier transform

-To use a fast fourier transform use extentionsmethods from list of complexnumber
+To use a fast fourier transform use extentionsmethods from a list of complexnumber

 `FastFouriertransform(this List<ComplexNumber> numbers)`

-to calculate the invers fast fourier transform
+to calculate the inverse fast fourier transform

 `List<ComplexNumber> InverseFastFouriertransform(this List<ComplexNumber> numbers)`